quanteda/quanteda/cran-comments.md

 ## Downstream dependencies

-No errors, warnings, or notes were caused in other packages, using `revdepcheck::revdep_check()` to confirm, *except*:
+No errors, warnings, or notes were caused in other packages.

-The **RNewsflow** package had a problem in executing an example but I fixed this in a pull request to that package (https://github.com/kasperwelbers/RNewsflow/pull/4) that has now been merged.
-The maintainer Kasper Welbers (kasperwelbers@gmail.com) is planning to refresh the CRAN version today.